deeppavlov/DeepPavlov/docs/components/squad.rst

 SDSJ Task B
 ~~~~~~~~~~~

-Pretrained model is available and can be downloaded:
+Pretrained model is available and can be downloaded (~4.8Gb):

 .. code:: bash